 A quick historical perspective may help.
 The 8-bit color depth was designed for VGA displays decades ago, and only goes up to RGB color gamut.
 As such, 8-bit monitors can’t hope to work with wider color spaces such as Adobe RGB or DCI-P3.
 They also can’t properly show HDR content – for that you’ll need 10-bit as a minimum.

 Yes, and to be honest, you should aim to get one anyway.
-As we just said, 8-bit is very 1980s.
-In an age of 4K HDR you really want to have a 10-bit display to get the benefit of modern graphics and content.
+As we just said, 8-bit color is very 1980s.
+In an age of 4K HDR you really want to have a 10-bit color depth display to get the benefit of modern graphics and content.

-Games for contemporary PCs and modern consoles all render in 10-bit as a minimum, and HDR is becoming universal.
-Of course, they’ll work just fine with a low cost 8-bit panel but you’ll miss out.
-Even more expensive 8-bit monitors and TVs with HDR support exhibit limitations.
-For example, on Xbox One X a dithered 8-bit display (which simulates 10-bit as best as possible) can only work with basic HDR10.
-Proper 10-bit displays open up proper HDR10, Dolby Vision, and HDR10+ performance, which just won't run right on an 8-bit color depth screen.
+Games for contemporary PCs and modern consoles all render in 10-bit color as a minimum, and HDR is becoming universal.
+Of course, they’ll technically work with a low cost 8-bit panel but you’ll miss out.
+Also, 10-bit displays open up proper HDR10, Dolby Vision, and HDR10+ performance, which just won't run right on an 8-bit color depth screen.

 In that regard gaming’s no different from serious movie watching, streaming, photography, or video editing.
 For all of them, source content keeps increasing in detail and quality.
 Obviously, the display you use should keep up with the content, not stay stuck in the past.
 That means 10-bit or more, since 8-bit, while reliable and proven, simply doesn’t show you the whole picture.

 Luckily, the choice continues to become easier for prospective monitor or TV buyers.
-In general, 8-bit panels are being phased out as 10-bit takes over and 12-bit signals a move to the mainstream.
+In general, 8-bit panels are being phased out as 10-bit color depth takes over and 12-bit color signals a move to the mainstream.
 Don’t get us wrong, there are plenty of excellent 8-bit monitors out there still.
 But there’s no way they can do justice to the high quality content produced these days.
-There’s simply no reason not to go with a 10-bit panel if you can – and we recommend you do.
+There’s simply no reason not to go with 10-bit color if you can – and we recommend you do.